ewilde/glintonvillagehall/conditions.md

 1. IMPORTANT - A booking maybe cancelled if the hall is required at short notice for an Election or similar urgent function.

-1. By submitting an online booking request form or signing our printed booking form, you are agreeing to the Conditions of Hire

-1. No more than a MAXIMUM of 100 people standing, 80 people sitting in rows or 60 people sitting at tables are allowed in the hall at any one time.

 1. At no time should Fire exits be blocked or obstructed.
 Those booking and using the Hall should make sure that they familiarize themselves with the Fire Safety notice and have understood it.